cariad-tech/fep3_sdk/doc/input/miscellaneous/examples.rst

 How to start
 ------------

-Unfortunally we have no launch script at the moment.
+Unfortunately, we have no launch script at the moment.
 To start and try the example do the following:

     * start <fep3_sdk_DIR>/examples/bin/demo_logging